Harry Leslie Smith: Writing and speaking activities

 In 2016, Smith also endorsed Corbyn's re-election campaign at the Labour Party leadership election.
 In March 2016, he said of Corbyn: "He is a very honest-minded man.
 He has the desire to change things in Britain.
 Corbyn will change the world for the better.
 There is no one else".
 He added: "He'll learn he has to put some more weight behind it.
 I am behind him and will work with him".

 In August 2016 Smith dismissed the accusations of anti-Semitism that had dogged Corbyn, of whom Smith was a vocal supporter.
 The Equality and Human Rights Commission later determined that there had been serious failings in leadership and an inadequate process of handling anti-Semitism complaints in the Labour Party during Corbyn's leadership.

 In September 2017, Smith released his fifth book Don't Let My Past Be Your Future.
 It was published by Little Brown.

 Smith was also active in support of refugees during the European migrant crisis.
 In November 2017, he appeared on the Sky One comedy The Russell Howard Hour, where he briefly recalled his trip to the Calais Jungle, discussed his new book and the increasing dependence on food banks in the UK.
 Smith and Howard also discussed the NHS, with Smith reflecting on the accessibility of medical care with a family story.

 Smith wrote of the political situation in 2017:I am one of the last few remaining voices left from a generation of men and women who built a better society for our children and grandchildren out of the horrors of the second world war, as well as the hunger of the Great Depression.
 Sadly, that world my generation helped build on a foundation of decency and fair play is being swept away by neoliberalism and the greed of the 1%, which has brought discord around the globe.
 Today, the western world stands at its most dangerous juncture since the 1930s.

 Illness and death

 On 20 November 2018, Smith was admitted to Belleville General Hospital in critical condition after contracting pneumonia.
 His hospital stay prompted an international cyber-vigil on Twitter and an outpouring of support from well-wishers from around the world; including Leader of the Labour Party, Jeremy Corbyn, of whom Smith was a major supporter.
-He died on the morning of 28 November 2018.
+He died on the morning of 28 November 2018, aged 95.